PhilippMDoerner/NimStoryFont/README.md

 Every domain has its own "application" folder named after the domain (with the exception of the "core" folder).
 Typically a domain encompasses 1-2 tables in this project, as everything in this project is **very** CRUD heavy.

-Files within this project follow the following naming scheme, where <X> is the name of a domain:
+Files within this project follow the following naming scheme, where "X" is the name of a domain:

-- <X>Model - The norm-model(s) used to query the DB.
+- XModel - The norm-model(s) used to query the DB.
 Some have a "Read"-suffix.
 This means they're only for reading from the database.
 These extra models exist so that insert/update/delete can be done with the normal models without unnecessary extra leg work, while reads where more information is necessary can be done using these models.
 Other models may be cut down (most of those have an "overview"-suffix) to reduce unnecessary work.
-- <X>Repository - Handles specific queries that aren't covered by genericArticleRepository.
+- XRepository - Handles specific queries that aren't covered by genericArticleRepository.
 May be ommitted if not needed.
-- <X>Service - Receives queryParams-type objects (as defined in `allUrlParams.nim`) and calls the corresponding repository proc with the arguments it requries out of the queryParams.
+- XService - Receives queryParams-type objects (as defined in `allUrlParams.nim`) and calls the corresponding repository proc with the arguments it requries out of the queryParams.
 Most of the time almost nothing interesting happens here.
 May be ommitted if not needed or genericArticlService does the job.
-- <X>Routes - Contains a single proc that adds the various routes for this application.
+- XRoutes - Contains a single proc that adds the various routes for this application.
 All of these are imported into the root `routes.nim` file where they're made into one gigantic proc that adds all the 100+ routes to prologue
-- <X>Utils - Utility procs for the models of this application.
+- XUtils - Utility procs for the models of this application.
 Most of the time that's procs checking whether you have access permission (where I can't use the generic version from `authenticationUtils` for some reason due to compiler complaints) and procs for stringifying Model-object-instances
-- <X>Controllers - Custom handler procs when they're doing more than just CRUD work.
+- XControllers - Custom handler procs when they're doing more than just CRUD work.
 May be ommitted if the necessary handler procs can be generated using genericArticleController procs, which build handler-procs for you.
-- <X>Serialization - Converts model-object of this domain into a "Serializable" that jsony later can turn into a json-string.
+- XSerialization - Converts model-object of this domain into a "Serializable" that jsony later can turn into a json-string.

 # General Control Flow
 Within the typical Handler-Proc of this application, we have this control flow in read-procs:

 Request

 --> Controller : Gets called and passed the request.
 Extracts all kinds of parameters, settings and request-body, dumps them into a query-params object and passes that + a database connection onto the service.